 Despite their hardness and strength, bones can suffer from injury and disease.
 Bone problems include fractures, osteoarthritis, and rickets.

 - Rickets is softening of the bones in children that occurs because bones do not have enough calcium.
-Rickets can lead to fractures and bowing of the leg bones, which is shown in the X-ray in Figure below .
+Rickets can lead to fractures and bowing of the leg bones, which is illustrated in the Figure below.

 The bones of a child with rickets are so soft that the weight of the body causes them to bend.

 - Skeletal system problems include fractures, osteoarthritis, and rickets.

 Use this resource to answer the questions that follow.

 - Why is calcium important?
 Why is vitamin D important?

 - How do people obtain calcium?
 Give four examples of foods rich in calcium.

 - Osteoporosis is a disease in which osteoclasts are more active than osteoblasts.
 How is this likely to affect the bones?
 Why would a person with osteoporosis have a greater-than-normal risk of bone fractures?